Ash Wood: Benefits, Uses & Secrets of Ash Trees

 Introduction to Ash Wood

-Let’s dive deeper into ash trees and ash wood, as well as the environmental challenges they currently face.
+We should get deeper in ash trees and ash wood, and the environmental issues that they have today.

 What is Ash Wood?